OGeorgeDan/Manual_Testing_Jira/Emag.ro_V1.0.md

 The final report shows that a number 2 tests have failed of a total of 10. <br>
 A number of 1 total bugs were found, from which the priority is: 0 are high and 1 is medium. <br>

 During the testing phase 8 stories were created which are under 2 epics.
-The 1st epic, has as a main goal, the login functionality on the website https://www.emag.ro/ and the submenus and respectively their actions under "Contul meu" section, and the 2nd epic is oriented towards the "Suport Clienti -> Contact" section, located in the footer, checking and testing the functionality of the buttons and that the pages are displayed correctly.
+The 1st epic, has as a main goal, the login functionality on the website https://www.emag.ro/ and the submenus and respectively their actions under "Contul meu" section, and the 2nd epic is oriented towards the "Suport Clienti -> Contact" section, located in the footer, checking and testing the functionality of the buttons and that the pages are displayed correctly. <br>
-These 8 stories are followed by 10 test cases, which test different functionalities on the website.
+These 8 stories are followed by 10 test cases, which test different functionalities on the website. <br>
-From these 8 stories only 6 of them are tested.
+From these 8 stories only 6 of them are tested. <br>
-From the 10 test cases, only 7 are executed.
+From the 10 test cases, only 7 are executed. <br>
 One single bug has been identified, with it being a minor bug with a low severity it does not affect the functionality of the platform in any way, it's just a font error in a subsection of the site, although the bug will be solved in the future.